EmilyTzz/WorldCupBracket/README.md

 ## Future Improvements

 - Interactive bracket visualization (Creating a GUI with SceneBuilder)
-- Match prediction systems based on the FIFA ratings of each team
 - User input for generating the teams instead of a dataset

 ## Author